-Globus sensation is the term used when a person has the feeling of a lump in the back of their throat when actually there is no lump present when the throat is examined.
-Globus sensation is sometimes called globus pharyngeus (pharyngeus refers to the throat in medical terms).
-It used to be called globus hystericus as it was previously thought that globus sensation was due to a psychiatric condition.
+Globus sensation is the term used when a person has the feeling of a lump in the back of their throat when actually there is no abnormality present when the throat is examined.
+Globus sensation is sometimes called globus pharyngeus (pharynx refers to the throat in medical terms).
+It used to be called globus hystericus which is a term no longer used.

 It is thought that reflux of acid from the stomach into the gullet (oesophagus) may also contribute to the cause of globus sensation in some cases.
 The theory is that the stomach acid affects the relaxation of the muscles around the throat.

-In many people, stress can trigger globus sensation or make the symptoms worse; so can being very tired.
+In many people, stress or anxiety can trigger globus sensation or make the symptoms worse; tiredness can also make the feeling more noticeable.
 Having an excess of mucus running from the nose down into the back of the throat (known as postnasal drip) may also make the symptoms of globus sensation worse.

 What are the symptoms of globus sensation?